StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 5. The incentive system used in the game was found to be motivating and encouraged players to improve.

+6. The game had a positive effect on information retention, as indicated by the retention test results.
+The average score of <>% in the retention test is significantly higher than the average score of 17% in the Pre Test, indicating that players retained most of the knowledge acquired through the game.

 Overall, the evaluation process was successful and provided valuable feedback that will be used to improve the game in the future.
-The research objectives are met, and the game can be considered a successful educational tool.
+The research objectives are met, and the game can be considered a successful educational tool, that also provides an enjoyable gaming experience and boosts information retention.
 The game should be further expanded to include more levels, more complex puzzles, and additional features to enhance user experience and introduce more advanced concepts of quantum computing.
 The game should also be tested with a larger sample size to validate the findings.